 Dear Prof. Göbel,

-I am currently taking 75 mg topiramate a day as prophylaxis (for 1 month).
-I have headaches on average 23 days per month.
-Acute medication for a maximum of 7 days (no MÜK).
-Amitriptyline and duloxetine as prophylaxis were unsuccessful.
+On average, I have headaches 23 days a month.
+I only need acute medication on a maximum of 7 days (no medication overuse headache).
+Amitriptyline and duloxetine as preventative measures were unsuccessful.

-All blood values are ok, blood pressure – ok.
-Only my pulse is slightly elevated (approx. 90) and blood sugar is at the minimum (approx. 76 even when I eat breakfast).
+All blood values are okay, blood pressure – okay.
+Only my pulse is slightly elevated (approx. 90) and my blood sugar is at its minimum (approx. 76 even after I eat breakfast).

 Larysa